firstbytes/firstbytes/services/README.md

 ## Tactical

- - Try to organize in sensical directory (e.g. not just one big services directory)
+ - Try to organize in sensible directory (e.g. not just one big services directory)
  - Generic reusable stuff belongs in services/utils